Curriculum is based upon requirements set by the American Board of Orthopaedic Surgery.

-Sports (10 weeks) – Keck Medical Center and LAC+USC Medical Center The PGY-4 and PGY-5 on the sports service are responsible for managing the sports services at LAC+USC and Keck Medical center respectively.
+Sports (10 weeks) – Keck Medical Center and Los Angeles General Medical Center The PGY-4 and PGY-5 on the sports service are responsible for managing the sports services at Los Angeles General Medical Center and Keck Medical center respectively.
 These services include both inpatient and out-patient treatment of acute and chronic sports injuries as well as training in sports injury rehabilitation.
 This service provides an extensive experience in arthroscopic surgery as well as many open surgical procedures.

 Pediatric Orthopaedic Surgery (5 Weeks) – Children’s Hospital Los Angeles During this rotation, the senior resident is responsible for increasing clinical and surgical responsibility.
 This service includes daily lectures from attending physicians focusing on key concepts within pediatric orthopaedic surgery as well as preparation for the annual Orthopaedic Surgery In-Training examination (OITE).
 Also, there is a weekly staff conference designed to review all pre- and post-operative cases including patient presentation, diagnoses, radiographs, and surgical details.
 This conference includes a monthly journal club review as well as morbidity and mortality conference.
 The residents take in-house call approximately twice a week throughout duration of the service.